noatgnu/catapultMirror/README.md

 ## Logging

 The application logs important events to both the console and a log file.
-The log file does not record transfer progress but only what has finished transferring.

 ## Building